-TOUR LEADER: Jeri Langham with the assistance of local leaders
+TOUR LEADER: Jeri M. Langham and a local leader

 Jeri M. Langham has a Ph.D. in plant ecology from Washington State University, and after 38 years as a professor of biological sciences at California State University in Sacramento, retired in May 2008.
 He received the first Outstanding Teacher Award from the newly formed College of Natural Sciences and Mathematics in 1997; the Outstanding Faculty Award from the Science Educational Equity and Minority Organization of Science Students organizations in 2005; and his University's third annual Lifetime Achievement Award for Community Service in 2006.
-Jeri has ardently birded all over North America, as well as Mexico, Costa Rica, Panama, Venezuela, Ecuador, the Galapagos Islands, Peru, Brazil, Argentina, Kenya, South Africa, Borneo, and Australia.
+Jeri has ardently birded all over North America, as well as Mexico, Costa Rica, Panama, Venezuela, Ecuador, the Galapagos Islands, Peru, Brazil, Argentina, Kenya, Borneo, South Africa, and Australia.
 Born and raised in Venezuela, he speaks fluent Spanish.
 Known for his enthusiasm and boundless energy, Jeri thoroughly enjoys searching for birds and sharing them with others.
 His passion for teaching and his natural teaching abilities soon become apparent as his tour participants enjoy learning more about the biological world around them.
 Jeri is a former member of the Bausch and Lomb Birding Council and the California Bird Records Committee.
 He is a Director for the Neotropical Grassland Conservancy.

-FINANCIAL ARRANGEMENTS: The fee for Brazil: Harpy Eagle & Southern Amazon Extension is \$3,995 per person in double occupancy.
-This includes all food from lunch on Day 1 to breakfast on Day 7, all lodging during the tour, ground and water transportation during the tour, the roundtrip flights between Cuiabá & Alta Floresta and guide services provided by the tour leaders.
-It does not include airfare from your home to Cuiabá and return, internal Brazilian flights, airport departure taxes, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
+FINANCIAL ARRANGEMENTS: The fee for Brazil: Harpy Eagle & Southern Amazon Extension is \$4,695 per person in double occupancy.
+This includes all food from lunch on Day 1 to breakfast on Day 7, all lodging during the tour, ground transportation during the tour, the roundtrip flights between Cuiabá & Alta Floresta and guide services provided by the tour leaders.
+It does not include airfare from your home to Cuiabá and return, other internal Brazilian flights, airport departure taxes, alcoholic beverages, special gratuities, phone calls, laundry, or items of a personal nature.
 Rates are based upon group tariffs; if the tour does not have sufficient registration, a small-party supplement may be charged.

-The single supplement for Brazil: Harpy Eagle & Southern Amazon Extension is \$315.
+The single supplement for Brazil: Harpy Eagle & Southern Amazon Extension is \$365.
+Rooms are limited at both locations and singles may be asked to share.
+If so, you will be credited appropriately.

 REGISTRATION & DEPOSIT: To register for this tour, please contact the VENT office.
 The deposit for this tour is \$1,000 per person.
-If you would like to pay your deposit using a credit card, the deposit must be made with MasterCard or Visa at the time of registration.
+If you prefer to pay your deposit using a credit card, the deposit must be made with MasterCard or Visa at the time of registration.
 If you would like to pay your deposit by check, money order, or bank transfer, your tour space will be held for 10 days to allow time for the VENT office to receive your deposit and completed registration form.
 The VENT registration form (available from the VENT office or by download at www.ventbird.com) should be completed, signed, and returned to the VENT office.

 PAYMENTS: All tour payments may be made by credit card (MasterCard or Visa), check, money order, or bank transfer (contact the VENT office for bank transfer information).
-These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days prior to the tour departure date (February 24, 2022).
+These include initial deposits, second deposits, interim payments, final balances, special arrangements, etc. Full payment of the tour fee is due 150 days (February 2, 2024) prior to the tour departure date.